 Why is two-phase treatment recommended for some children?

 The two-phase treatment is for children who suffer from significant orthodontic problems.
-Early intervention is needed to guide proper growth and development during the first phase of treatment.
-It addresses specific concerns such as jaw growth, crowding, crossbites, or bad habits.
-Then phase 2 will focus on achieving the final bite alignment.
+Early intervention helps guide proper growth and development during the first phase of treatment.
+It addresses jaw growth, crowding, crossbites, or bad habits.
+Then, phase 2 will focus on achieving the final bite alignment.

 How long does each phase of treatment last?

-The length of time each phase lasts depends on the specific needs of the child and how complex their orthodontic concerns are.
-Phase 1 treatment is typically shorter lasting anywhere from 6 to 18 months.
+The length of each phase depends on the child’s specific needs.
+It also depends on the complexity of their orthodontic concerns.
+Phase 1 treatment is typically shorter.
+They can last from 6 to 18 months.
 Phase 2 treatment lasts anywhere from 12 to 24 months and sometimes longer.

 Are all children candidates for two-phase orthodontic treatment?

 No, not every child will require two-phase orthodontic treatment.
 Your orthodontist will determine if they need it during a consultation.
 A consult usually takes place by the age of 7.
-By this time, you should know if your child will need this type of treatment or not.
-The need for this treatment is determined on an individual basis after a thorough exam.
+By this time, you should know if your child will require this type of treatment or not.
+The need for this treatment is determined individually after a thorough exam.

 Will my child need braces during both phases of treatment?

 There are different appliances and treatments your orthodontist can use during each phase.
 The type of appliance your child needs is based on their particular case.
 Phase 1 treatment may involve using braces, expanders, or headgear.
-Phase 2 treatment does often involve using braces however your child may be able to use clear aligners as well.
+Phase 2 treatment often involves using braces.
+However, your child may be able to use clear aligners as well.

 How do I know if my child needs two-phase orthodontic treatment?

 During a thorough exam, your orthodontist will evaluate your child’s oral health, dental development, and bite alignment.
-After this, they will be able to suggest whether or not two-phase treatment is necessary or not.
+After this, they will be able to suggest whether or not a two-phase treatment is right for your child.